 Public tours of the White House are available free of charge for individuals or groups.
-Requests must be submitted through one's Member of Congress or embassy and are accepted up to six months in advance.
+Requests must be submitted through one's Member of Congress and are accepted up to six months in advance.
 For more information, visit the White House Tours page.